-Your Cummins diesel engine uses a Heater Grid Relay to control the activation of the engines Heater Grid Element during Cold Weather Startups.
+Your Cummins diesel engine uses an Intake Heater Grid Relay to control the activation of the engines Heater Grid Element during Cold Weather Startups.

 The intake manifold of your Cummins diesel engine uses an air heater element assembly which is located at the top of the engines intake manifold.
 The air heater element is used to pre-heat the incoming air to the intake manifold.
 This is done to help engine starting and improve driveability with cool or cold outside temperatures.
 Electrical supply for the air heater element is controlled by the ECM / Engine Control Module through the engines heater relays.